 ” TİP considers the Kurdish people and their struggle as one of the indispensable components of the freedom struggle in Turkey and of the people’s revolutionary movement led by the working class.”

-Although it does not explicitly say that this right includes the right to self-determination of the Kurdish people, but justifies its support by saying that
+Although it does not explicitly say that the right to self-determination of the Kurdish people includes the right to secede, it justifies its support by saying that

 “TİP recognises the Kurdish people’s right to self-determination.
 However, it develops its approach as to the usage of this right by considering the good of the working-class struggle”,